APCSPrinciples/LED_IOT/README.md

 ![](IOT8.png)

 ### Step 7: Submit the finished program
 Have your teacher or a TA verify that you have a working program and have captured packets that were being used to control the Arduino remotely.
 Submit your finished program by uploading the `.sb` file to Google classroom.
-You should be able to find it in *My Documents | Scratch Projects* as shown below.
+You should be able to find it in *My Documents | Scratch Projects*.
 If you worked with a partner, each partner should submit a copy of the finished program to Google classroom.